src-its/ca-web/content/django_install.md

 Set its values appropriately for the database you are working with.
 If creating a local test database where security it not an issue, the values in the  example file may be fine.

-#### Configure the virtual environment

-To work with the application without needing to directly invoke 'manage.py':

-1. Switch to the virtual environment.

-        workon src-its

-1. In the root directory (the working copy clone target), set up the project and add the folder to the path.

-        cd django-ca
-        add2virtualenv .
-        setvirtualenvproject
-   This will move you into this directory when you 'workon' the virtualenv in future and it will ensure that python searches for modules in this directory.

 1. Set the default settings module

         (src-its) ~/django-ca $ echo 'export DJANGO_SETTINGS_MODULE=core.settings' >> ~/.virtualenvs/src-its/bin/postactivate